KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/architecture.md

 ### Timer set

 After signup / login the timer set view opens to the main window.
 If user has set timer before, the values are shown in the UI.
 User enters timer values, ending hours, minutes and exercise interval in the separate fields and clicks Apply timer button.
 Application validates if the entries are correct and if so, saves the values with the user data in the users.json file.
+Timer values are also updated in the UI.

 ![timer set image](https://github.com/KooEeVee/ot_harjoitustyo/blob/main/one-minute-workout/documentation/user_timer_set.png)

 ### Workout schedule start

 When timer values are set, user clicks the Start exercise button.
-Application counts the amount of exercise loops based on current tim and user's timer values.
-The first exercise runs immediately in a new window.
+Application counts the amount of exercise loops based on current time and user's end time and interval values.
+The first random exercise runs immediately in a new window.
 After 60 seconds the exercise window closes.
-The loop runs random exercise after user's defined interval and ends before user's defined end time.
+The loop runs random exercises after user's defined interval and ends before user's defined end time.
 Main window remains open until the user terminates it.
 ![exercise start image](https://github.com/KooEeVee/ot_harjoitustyo/blob/main/one-minute-workout/documentation/user_timer_exercise_start.png)

 ## Data Save